DHayes23/Valencia-Tennis/README.md

  ## **The Aims of the Project**
  ---
 * The primary aim of the project is to provide users with means to purchase a club membership, and then manage their membership online.
-* One secondary aim of the site is to allow users to book courts, reserving them for use at a specific time.
+* Secondary Aims:
+  * To allow users to make purchases on the club's online store.
-* Another secondary aim of the site is to allow users to join tournaments created by Admins.
+  * To allow users to join tournaments created by Admins.
 ---
 ## **User Stories**
 ---